-Even if your child is under one-year-old, get in the habit of letting your child know that you’re leaving and when she can expect you to return.
+Even if your child is under one year old, get in the habit of letting your child know that you’re leaving and when she can expect you to return.
 This can help establish a line of communication and a bond of trust between you and your child.

 If your child is sensitive about you leaving, sneaking out the door while she is not looking typically doesn’t work.
 It may even backfire because when your child realizes you are no longer there, she may cry.
 The lack of communication from you reinforces a feeling of abandonment and may worsen the overall situation.
 Ultimately, you want your child to understand that you will come back.
 And that it is okay for them to stay in this new place without you.

-3. Don’t stay too long at drop off.
+3. Don’t stay too long at drop-off.

 Lingering at your child’s daycare or in the room with a babysitter can cause your child some measure of confusion.
 It can ultimately make it harder to part when the time comes to say goodbye.
 Unless it is your child’s first time with the sitter or childcare provider (in which case you can stay a bit longer to help them acclimate and get comfortable), it is better to give your little one a quick hug, tell them when you’ll be back, and say farewell.

 I had a parent who tried to stay for almost twenty minutes every time she dropped her preschooler off in my class, though her child was doing fine.
 In fact, he would say goodbye to her and run off excitedly and play.
-Her presence seemed to be more about her own anxiety and difficulty separating from her son than about the child’s actual circumstance.
+Her presence seemed to be more about her own anxiety and difficulty separating from her son than about the child’s actual circumstances.